airther/sirupsen.github.io/_posts/2013-09-08-letterpress.md

 end
 {% endhighlight %}

-The full implementation of the algorithm can be seen in [this Gist](https://gist.github.com/Sirupsen/6481936#file-gistfile1-rb-L3-L31).
+The full implementation of the data structure can be seen in [this Gist](https://gist.github.com/Sirupsen/6481936#file-gistfile1-rb-L3-L31).

 ## Benchmarks